jpwilliams/temit/README.md

 It'd be cool to add a global dead letter exchange that we can store messages in for later requeueing.

 At the very least, we'd ideally keep requeueing the failing messages until it has failed a configurable number of times. https://www.rabbitmq.com/dlx.html

+### Tracing

+Have tracing data included in message headers.
+With this, a Remit listener could listen to `"*"` to capture all messages in the system build traces from it.